Scotiabank phishing page revealed

 Protective measures:

-• Be suspicious of any message that creates urgency, threatens consequences (such as card suspension), and asks you to click a link to “activate” or “verify” something.
+• Be suspicious of any unsolicited message that creates urgency and asks you to log in to your bank account or complete “security challenges.”

-• If in doubt, contact La Banque Postale directly using a phone number from your bank statement or the official website—never use contact information provided in the suspicious message.
+• If in doubt, contact Bank of America directly using a phone number from your bank statement or the official website—never use contact information provided in a suspicious message.

-Threat Analysis: Nickel Phishing – Multi-Step Credential, SMS Code & Card Data Harvesting
+Threat Analysis: Banco de Bogotá Phishing – Multi-Step Credential & Card Data Harvesting

 How it works:

-Step 1 – Fake Login Page (Identifier Entry)
+Step 1 – Fake “Tarjeta Débito” (Debit Card) Page

 The second page asks for: